smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/10 - Any, All, and Some.md

 Here are the 9 different comparison operators that can be used with `ANY`, `ALL`, and `SOME`.

-There are two usages, `<> ANY` and `= ALL`, that I will further elaborate on, as these have special use cases that I feel are best practice to use rather than their equivalents.
+There are two usages, `<> ANY` and `= ALL`, that I will further elaborate on, as these have special use cases that I feel are best practices to use rather than their equivalents.

 | Operator | Description                         |
 |----------|-------------------------------------|